 Cold Sweat has a special type of config that allows for the modification of certain other configs.
 For example, a registry modifier can be used to change the attributes of an insulation item, or to disable a config entirely.
+Registry modifiers can target TOML, JSON, and KubeJS registries.

 Format